sulu/sulu-docs/reference/content-types/teaser_selection.rst

       - A collection of strings.
 Each string is typically a CSS class that is used to render the teaser list.
 You can configure the ``<title>`` of each entry that is shown in the admin
+    * - min
+      - string
+      - The minimum number of selected teasers
+    * - max
+      - string
+      - The maximum number of selected teasers

 Configurable Presentation
 -------------------------